oat-sa/taohub-articles/forge/Unit-tests.md

 In case you have failing tests:

--   make sure that you have the latest version of all tao extensions
+-   make sure that you have the latest version of all TAO extensions
 -   make sure that you have the latest npm dependencies (like PhantomJS) with npm update (or remove node_modules directory, then run npm install again)

 In case of an obscure error message (`PhantomJS timed out` for example), you may get more detailed information using the the `--debug` or `--verbose` flags